 The MUD site was constructed with repurposed shipping containers in order to provide a cost-effective storage solution for our tools and office space.
-The shipping containers are a good solution for protecting tools, keeping out pests and water, and providing office space, however, they also require updating and maintenance in order to be used effectively.
-If you are interested in using shipping containers for your next building project check out some of the strengths and weaknesses we have encountered with them at our site or stop by to see them for yourself.
+The shipping containers are a good solution for protecting tools, keeping out pests and water, and providing office space.
+However, they also require updates and maintenance in order to be used effectively.
+If you are interested in using shipping containers for your next building project, read on to learn about the strengths and weaknesses we have encountered at our site.

-+ Reuse: Many shipping containers have a short lifespan and end up being stored for a long period of time.
-Using the containers gave us quick access to storage space and made use of reused materials.
++ Reuse: Many shipping containers have a short lifespan for transporting goods and materials, and end up being stored for long periods of time.
+Selecting shipping containers as our storage solution gave us quick access to much needed space and put otherwise wasted resources to good use.

 + Durability: The shipping containers are sturdy and last a long time.
-We don’t have to worry about some of the issues that arise with traditional construction such as drywall damage or replacing siding.
+We don’t have to worry about some of the issues that arise with traditional construction such as drywall damage or the need to replace siding.

 + Expansion: One of the reasons we chose shipping containers for the site was because we could easily add more containers to expand our site if needed.
 Additionally, the containers can be stacked if we are unable to acquire additional land for our site.

 – Foundation: Our storage containers were not placed on permanent foundations so the containers rise and settle as the ground freezes and thaws.
-This can make access difficult when the door latches dig into the ground outside of the containers.
+This can make access difficult, such as when the door latches dig into the ground outside of the containers.

 – Temperature Regulation: The containers need to be thoroughly insulated to prevent condensation and aid temperature regulation.
-Our tool library office was heated and insulated while the other half of the container was not.
-When the warm air met the cool air in the storage space the moisture condensed and froze on the container’s surfaces and on the tools.
-We will be insulating and heating the storage space to prevent further issues.
+Our Tool Library office was heated and insulated while the other half of the container was not.
+When the warm air from the uninsulated space met the cool air in the insulated space, the moisture condensed and froze on the container’s surfaces and on the tools.
+The entire space has now been insulated to prevent further issues.

-– Accessibility: It can be difficult for tool library members to get in and out of the containers or maneuver large tools in the small space.
+– Accessibility: It can be difficult for MUD members and staff to get in and out of the containers or maneuver large tools in the small space.

 – Water Drainage: Since the containers have flat roofs we sometimes have issues with water accumulation and drainage.
 If there are any gaps in the welding of the containers the water can leak down and get under the flooring.